The Challenge

 More specifically:

-2. It encodes the contents of any .key or .crt files within /home into a bitstream
+- It encodes the contents of any

-4. It then resets the behavior of the LEDs to their (presumably) original behavior
+according to a periodic clock of sorts - It then resets the behavior of the LEDs to their (presumably) original behavior

 Now, the blinking LEDs from the video begin to make sense: one LED is a signal “clock”, and the other encodes the data being exfiltrated.